 - Given the difficulty in projecting the evolution of conflict, this scenario assumes the continuation of conflict similar to recent years.
 This is most likely continue disrupting overall agricultural activities and livelihoods and is anticipated to cause further deterioration of the labor market and economic activities.

-- Humanitarian assistance is planned and likely to be distributed to the worst affected households by the drought in Badghis, Ghor, Herat, and Jawzjan.
-Assistance delivery is anticipated to cover about 30 percent of a beneficiary’s minimum kilocalorie needs with a food basket composed of grains (wheat and rice), a pulse, oil, sugar, and salt.
+- Humanitarian assistance is planned and likely to be distributed to households worst affected by the drought in Badghis, Ghor, Herat, and Jawzjan.
+Assistance delivery is anticipated to cover about 30 percent of beneficiaries’ minimum kilocalorie needs with a food basket composed of grains (wheat and rice), a pulse, oil, sugar, and salt.

 Most Likely Food Security Outcomes